paulvinten/InterviewTest/README.md

 ## Test Details

-This repository contains 2 binary files - file_0.bin and file_1.bin.
-The diff of the 2 files is as below:
+This repository contains 3 binary files - file_0.bin, file_1.bin and file_2.bin.

+The diff of file_0.bin and file_1.bin is as below:

 	$ diff file_0.bin file_1.bin
 	26,27c26,27